 You’re almost there!
 This is the best time to make sure all your swimming pool gadgetry is in working order.

 Check the filter system, priming the pump before starting the motor.
+And make sure that your pool pump is ready for summer!
 Make sure the strainer basket in the pump has no cracks that might let debris in.
 See that all the light bulbs in and around your swimming pool work fine.
 If any need replacing, consider switching to LED pool lights, which use less energy and are longer-lasting.
 Not sure if you're ready to make the switch?
 View our LED Pool Light vs Halogen Light blog here.

 Also see if any of your pool equipment needs replacing.
 You may want to upgrade to a stronger, more efficient pump, or replace the drain cover (it prevents you from getting trapped in the drain’s powerful suction).